sterben0716/sterben0716/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm a Web and Mobile Developer currently working at Cerebrox Information Technology Solutions.
-I’m focused on continuously enhancing my skills and expanding my knowledge in development.
-My work involves building functional, user-centered applications on both web and mobile platforms.
+I'm a results-driven Mobile Developer with proven experience in designing, developing, and deploying cross-platform mobile applications for Android and iOS using Flutter.
+Skilled in integrating APIs, optimizing app performance, and implementing scalable state management solutions.
+Strong background in collaborating with cross-functional teams to deliver high-quality, user-focused applications.
+Passionate about building innovative, efficient, and impactful mobile solutions, with a career goal of advancing expertise in Flutter development and contributing to projects that improve everyday user experiences.

 ## 🌐 Socials: